ARES: Adaptive, Reconfigurable, Erasure coded, atomic Storage: Introduction

-\myparagraph{Replication-based Atomic Storage.} \nnrev{The traditional solution for emulating an atomic fault-tolerant shared storage system involves}{A long stream of works used} replication of data across \nn{multiple} servers \nn{to implement atomic read/write storage}~\cite{FNP15, ABD96, CDGL04, FL03, FHN16, GNS08, GNS09, LS97}.
-Popular replication-based algorithms appear in the work by Attiya, Bar-Noy and Dolev~\cite{ABD96} (we refer to this as the ABD algorithm) and also in the work by Fan and Lynch~\cite{FL03} (which is referred to as the LDR algorithm).
-Replication based strategies, \nn{however}, incur high storage \nn{and communication} costs; for example, to store 1,000,000 objects each of size 1MB, a total size of $1$ TB across a $3$ server system, the ABD algorithm replicates the objects in all the $3$ servers, which blows up the worst-case {\em storage cost} to $3$ TB.
-Additionally, every write or read operation \nnrev{has a worst-case}{may need to transmit at most $3$ MB of data, incurring high} {\em communication cost}. \nnrev{of $3$ MB.
-The communication cost, or simply the cost, associated with a read or write operation is the amount of total data in bytes that gets transmitted in the various messages sent as part of the operation.}{}
+\myparagraph{Replication-based Atomic Storage.} A long stream of work used replication of data across multiple servers to implement atomic (linearizable) read/write objects in message-passing, asynchronous environments where servers (data hosts) may crash fail~\cite{FNP15, ABD96, CDGL04, FL03, FHN16, GNS08, GNS09, LS97}. \nn{\vc{A notable} replication-based algorithm appears in the work by Attiya, Bar-Noy and Dolev~\cite{ABD96} (we refer to as the ABD algorithm) \vc{which implemented non-blocking atomic read/write data storage} via logical timestamps paired with values to order read/write operations.} Replication based strategies, however, incur high storage and communication costs; for example, to store 1,000,000 objects each of size 1MB (a total size of $1$TB) across a $3$ server system, the ABD algorithm replicates the objects in all the $3$ servers, which blows up the worst-case \myemph{storage cost} to $3$TB.
+Additionally, every write or read operation may need to transmit up to $3$MB of data (while retrieving an object value of size $1$MB), incurring high \myemph{communication cost}.